-Sun Tattoos are probably very popular because the sun is an icon.
-All cultures place some significant meaning on the sun; negative or positive depending on the culture.
+Sun Tattoos are probably trendy because the sun is an icon.
+All cultures place some significant meaning on the sun, negative or positive, depending on the culture.
 Without the sun, there would be no life.
-With too much sun; all life would perish.
-Taking the aforementioned and applying it, you can see how the sun could take on many meanings and be held responsible for both good and bad events historically.
+With too much sun, all life would perish.
+Considering those mentioned above and applying them, you can see how the sun could historically take on many meanings and be held responsible for both good and bad events.
 The love of the sun runs deep.
-For instance sun bathers, still bath in its glorious rays, even though we’ve all been warned of the hazards.
-The sun is simply irresistible and that applies to sun tattoos as well.
+For instance, sunbathers still bath in its glorious rays, even though we’ve all been warned of the hazards.
+The sun is simply irresistible, and that applies to sun tattoos as well.

-Sun and moon tattoos – Sun and moon tattoos can have many different symbolic meanings that are personal to you.
-However there are some commonly accepted meanings, as well.
-Some of these universally shared meanings for sun and moon tattoos are the merging of opposites, unity in diversity and cooperation rather than controversy.
-In some religions the sun and moon tattoos represent life, strength, power, energy and rebirth.
-Sun and moon tattoos are often seen on the body side by side in a circle design with one half the sun, and the other the moon.
-This tattoo design will give you plenty of opps to add more detail for that personal touch.
+Sun and moon tattoos can have many different symbolic meanings that are personal to you.
+However, there are some commonly accepted meanings, as well.
+Some of these universally shared meanings for sun and moon tattoos are the merging of opposites, unity in diversity, and cooperation rather than controversy.
+In some religions, the sun and moon tattoos represent life, strength, power, energy, and rebirth.
+Sun and moon tattoos are often seen on the body side by side in a circle design with one half the sun and the other the moon.
+This tattoo design will give you plenty of opportunities to add more detail for that personal touch.

-Rising Sun Tattoos – Rising sun tattoos can mean a new beginning or new life.
-The rising sun is usually seen as a masculine symbol with both majestic and divine powers.
-Some other popular meanings for wearing the rising sun tattoos are vitality, knowledge, courage and energy.
-The Japanese rising sun tattoo has and still been very popular due to its cultural history, and great looks.
-Many people use this tattoo now days to show their love of sport of automobile drifting that is very popular in Japan and the United States Martial art fans have used the rising sun tattoos for many years also.
+Rising sun tattoos can mean a new beginning or new life.
+The rising sun is a masculine symbol with both majestic and divine powers.
+Some other popular meanings for wearing these tattoos are vitality, knowledge, courage, and energy.
+The Japanese rising sun tattoo has been trendy due to its cultural history and great looks.
+Many people use this tattoo nowadays to show their love of automobile drifting, which is a very popular sport in Japan.
+The United States Martial art fans have used the rising sun for many years also.

-Tribal sun tattoos – Tribal sun tattoos, in the recent past have made a huge comeback.
-The tribal sun patterns give meanings like a new life, strength and power.
+Tribal sun tattoos, in the recent past, have made a huge comeback.
+The tribal sun patterns give meanings like a new life, strength, and power.
 With their bold flames or barb wire design patterns coming out of a dark circle, it looks like it is slowly spinning and moving.
-There are tons of tribal sun tattoos for you to choose from.
-Picking the right one and adding to the design will give the tattoo that special look and meaning you are looking for.
+There are tons of tribal sun tattoo designs for you to choose from.
+Picking the right one and adding it to the design will give the tattoo that unique look and meaning you are looking for.

 Coloring of Sun Tattoos

-The use of color in all of the sun tattoos is just about mandatory.
-If you’re on a budget, simply add color as you can afford it.
-Many of these tattoos just beg for brilliant but natural colors with the exception of tribal sun tattoos.
+The use of color in all of the sun tattoos are not mandatory.
+But many of these tattoos beg for brilliant but natural colors, except tribal tattoo designs.
 However, even these tattoos are worn with the sun often in color and the rest in traditional black.
-The cloud and sun tattoo present the most challenging in terms of design and color depending on why you’ve chosen this tattoo.
-You’ll need to discuss these sun tattoos with you design artist who will be able to offer suggestions.
+The cloud and sun tattoo present the most challenging design and color depending on why you’ve chosen this tattoo.
+You’ll need to discuss these sun tattoo designs with your tattoo artist, who will be able to offer suggestions.

-Any of these sun tattoos can be an epic piece or a simple piece.
-For women, placing a brightly colored sun with the navel as the center is a nice look.
-The sun fish tattoos look extraordinary placed on the waist.
-Sun devil fans will want their tattoo visible.
-So put it where everyone can see it!
-Any of these sun tattoos are a great choice and their versatility and cultural acceptance is outstanding.
-Talk with your artist about personalization techniques, color, sizing and working it into your existing body art.
+Any of these tattoos can be an epic piece or a simple piece.
+You can place a sun tattoo just about anywhere.
+The shoulder, chest, and hand remain some of the most popular locations for for men.
+Not only do they look bold, but it gives you enough room to add some extra killer designs to it later on.
+Put it where everyone can see it!
+Any of these sun tattoo designs are a great choice, and their versatility and cultural acceptance are outstanding.
+Talk with your artist about personalization techniques, color, sizing, and working it into your existing body art.